dzfinch/maeson/docs/installation.md

 pip install maeson[full]
 ```

-## Upgrading MAESon 🔄
+## Upgrading MAESON 🔄
-To update MAESon to the latest version, use:
+To update MAESON to the latest version, use:
 ```bash
 pip install --upgrade maeson
 ```

-## Uninstalling MAESon ❌
+## Uninstalling MAESON ❌
-If you need to remove MAESon from your system, run:
+If you need to remove MAESON from your system, run:
 ```bash
 pip uninstall maeson
 ```